A guide to business financing and loans for women entrepreneurs

-Today, the 11.6 million businesses women own account for 39% of all U.S. companies.
+Today, the 11.6 million businesses women own account for an estimated 42 percent of all U.S. companies.
 Together, these businesses employ 9 million people and generate $1.7 trillion in revenue each year.
-Over the last two decades, the number of women-owned U.S. businesses has increased at the impressive rate of 114%, compared to the national growth rate of 44%, according to the American Express 7th annual State of Women-Owned Businesses in the United States report.
+Over the last two decades, the number of women-owned U.S. businesses has increased at the impressive rate of 114%, compared to the national growth rate of 44%, according to the most recent American Express annual State of Women-Owned Businesses in the United States report.

 Despite those tremendous numbers, there’s still a lot of room for improvement and growth toward equality between female and male business owners.
-While more and more women-owned businesses have emerged in recent years, these companies only employ 8% of all workers and are responsible for just 4.2% of revenues generated by U.S. businesses, according to the same report.
+While more and more women-owned businesses have emerged in recent years, these companies only employ 8 percent of all workers and are responsible for just 4.2 percent of revenues generated by U.S. businesses, according to the same report.

 Why is that?

 For starters, running a successful business is incredibly hard work.
-Not only do you need to provide beneficial products and services to your customers and deliver exemplary service in each interaction, you need to manage cash flow to pay for recurring expenses—and absorb unexpected ones.
+Not only do you need to provide beneficial products and services to your customers and deliver exemplary service in each interaction, but you also need to manage cash flow to pay for recurring expenses — and absorb unexpected ones.

 This, of course, is much easier to do when there’s money in the bank.
 Unfortunately for many women entrepreneurs, securing small business financing is much harder than it needs to be.

-While the percentage of VC money flowing to women is moving in the right direction—the figure was 1.9% in 2016—it’s still abysmally low.
+While the percentage of VC money flowing to women is slowly moving in the right direction — the figure was 1.9% in 2016 — it’s still abysmally low.

 The same holds true with traditional bank loans.
 Men have a better chance of qualifying for small business financing from a bank than women do.
-According to one study, men are 15%–20% more likely to be approved for a small business loan.
-Overall, women are less likely to receive any kind of business financing compared to men.
+According to one study, men are 20 percent more likely to be approved for a business loan.
+Overall, women are likely to face more obstacles for any kind of business financing compared to men.

 Suffice it to say there’s a lot of room to grow.

-For example, 7(a) loans that are over $50,000 with terms shorter than seven years can have a 2.25% maximum interest rate tacked on top of the prime rate.
-Loans that are over $50,000 but longer than seven years can have a 2.75% maximum interest rate added to the prime rate.
+For example, 7(a) loans that are over $50,000 with terms shorter than seven years can have a 2.25 percent maximum interest rate tacked on top of the prime rate.
+Loans that are over $50,000 but with a term greater than seven years can have a 2.75 percent maximum interest rate added to the prime rate.